Kenneth Taylor (footballer, born 2002): Ajax

-Taylor made his Eredivisie debut for AFC Ajax on 12 December 2020 in a game against PEC Zwolle as a 64th-minute substitute for Perr Schuurs.
-His appearances for the first team remained limited until the latter half of the 2021–22 season.
-In a match against Heracles Almelo on 6 February 2022, Taylor scored his first Eredivisie goal just two minutes after coming on as a substitute, converting an assist from Sébastien Haller in a 3–0 victory.
-Following this goal, he featured more frequently, finishing the season with 19 first-team appearances and contributing to Ajax winning the Eredivisie title.
+Taylor made his senior debut for AFC Ajax on 12 December 2020 in a 4–0 victory against PEC Zwolle, entering as a 64th-minute substitute for Perr Schuurs.
+His first-team opportunities remained limited until the latter half of the 2021–22 season under manager Erik ten Hag.
+On 6 February 2022, he scored his first Eredivisie goal against Heracles Almelo just two minutes after coming off the bench, converting an assist from Sébastien Haller in a 3–0 win.
+He finished the campaign with 19 appearances, helping Ajax secure the league title.
+In July 2022, he extended his contract with the club until 2027.